rfordatascience/tidytuesday/data/2020/2020-12-22/readme.md

 The data this week comes from [TheEconomist](https://github.com/TheEconomist/big-mac-data).
 Their article about this dataset can be found [here](https://www.economist.com/news/2020/07/15/the-big-mac-index).

-> This repository contains the data behind _The Economist’s_ Big Mac index, and code that shows how we calculate it.
+> This repository contains the data behind _The Economist's_ Big Mac index, and code that shows how we calculate it.
 To download the data, go to the [latest release][latest release], where you can download the index data in a CSV or Excel, or the [code behind it][notebook link].

 [latest release]: https://github.com/theeconomist/big-mac-data/releases/latest
 [notebook link]: https://github.com/theeconomist/big-mac-data/blob/master/Big%20Mac%20data%20generator.ipynb

 ## Source data

 > Our source data are from several places.
-Big Mac prices are from McDonald’s directly and from reporting around the world; exchange rates are from Thomson Reuters; GDP and population data used to calculate the euro area averages are from Eurostat and GDP per person data are from the IMF World Economic Outlook reports.
+Big Mac prices are from McDonald's directly and from reporting around the world; exchange rates are from Thomson Reuters; GDP and population data used to calculate the euro area averages are from Eurostat and GDP per person data are from the IMF World Economic Outlook reports.

 ### Get the data here